Minnesota political leaders condemn Trump for sharing "outrageous" conspiracy theories on Melissa Hortman's assassination

 Vance Boelter, 58, faces federal charges for the shootings, including two counts of murder.
 He allegedly dressed as a police officer and managed to evade arrest for 40 hours.
 According to prosecutors, Boelter had a hit list of lawmakers and other public officials, including staffers at Planned Parenthood.
 He pleaded not guilty in August.

+Colin Hortman also debunked one of the claims made in the video shared by Mr. Trump regarding a vote his mother made shortly before her death to remove undocumented immigrant adults from the state's health care coverage program.
+Hortman was the sole Democrat to vote for it in the tied House chamber, clearing the way for its passage.

+"When I called her after the legislative session ended, I asked why she voted for the bill mentioned in the video shared by President Trump, and she wept.
+That bill and her vote had nothing to do with fraud.
+She voted for that bill because it was the only way to avoid a government shutdown," Colin Hortman said.
+"She had never really voted against her conscience like that.
+It was emotional and extremely difficult."

-In a statement, House DFL Leader Zack Stephenson called out Mr. Trump, calling the claims about Hortman's death "untruthful" and "outrageous."
+In a statement, House DFL Leader Zack Stephenson called out Mr. Trump, saying the claims about Hortman's death are "untruthful" and "outrageous."

 "Tonight, Donald Trump, who couldn't be bothered to lower the flags to half staff or even say Melissa Hortman's name until now, is spreading outrageous lies about her death," Stephenson said.
 "Here is the truth: Melissa was murdered by a right-wing, anti-abortion extremist who believed conspiracy theories about COVID.
 Melissa Hortman and Tim Walz were friends and allies.
 Anyone who claims otherwise is lying."